-For those pilots wanting a less strenuous way to enjoy the friendly skies, American Paragliding now has a complete syllabus and practical training course focused on the PPG Trike!
+For those pilots wanting a less strenuous way to enjoy the friendly skies, our network of Certified Instructor/Dealers offer a complete syllabus and practical training course focused on the PPG Trike!

 Our certified instructors will take you from the simulator to the skies using our "Natural Progression" learning technique, where you master each skill before moving on to the next.

 Your instructor will usually meet early in the morning at a level field where there are no obstructions.
 You will run the motor up and practice the Inflation/Taxi/Launch sequence in the trike with it sitting against the trailer or truck so it cannot move.
 When the throttle control is learned and demonstrated, the student will then "fly" the trike around the field carefully using the ITL sequence techniques and get a feel for the trike.